MetPX/sarracenia/doc/Admin.rst

 from MetPX as the data source.
 There was no concept of multiple users, as the switch operates as a single dissemination and routing tool.
 This section describes the kinds of *glue* used to feed Sarracenia subscribers from a Sundew source.
 It assumes a deep understanding of MetPX-Sundew.
-Currently, the dd_notify.py script creates messages for the protocol exp., v00. and v02 (latest sarracenia protocol version)
+Currently, the dd_notify.py script creates messages for the protocol exp., v00. and v02 (latest sarracenia protocol version).

 Notifications on DD
 ~~~~~~~~~~~~~~~~~~~

 As a higher performance replacement for Atom/RSS feeds which tell subscribers when new data is available, we put a broker
-on our data dissemination server (dd.weather.gc.ca.)
+on our data dissemination server (dd.weather.gc.ca).
 Clients can subscribe to it.
 To create the notifications, we have
 one Sundew Sender (named wxo-b1-oper-dd.conf) with a send script::

   type script